mpa/trebuchet/README.md

 ## Templating

-Trebuchet uses [Mustache](http://mustache.github.com/) templates to make sending dynamic HTML and plain-text emails super-duper simple.
+This fork of Trebuchet uses [Handlebars](https://github.com/wycats/handlebars.js) templates to make sending dynamic HTML and plain-text emails super-duper simple.

 **NEW**: We've added support [Juice](https://github.com/LearnBoost/juice) which allows one to pass a `css` variable and inline the CSS with the HTML template for email-friendly CSS...
 KA POW! (thanks to @niftylettuce)